Chilunem/Chilunem/README.md

-- 👋 Hi, I’m @Chilunem
+BIO =  👋 Hi, I’m Jesse Chilunem Michael

 As a Business Intelligence / Data Analyst with a passion for uncovering the stories hidden within data, I thrive on transforming complex datasets into actionable insights that drive strategic decisions.
 With a keen eye for detail and a relentless curiosity, I am dedicated to exploring innovative ways data can be leveraged to solve real-world problems and uncover opportunities for growth.